myltiplex1/FruitSort/README.md

 *   12V 2A Power Adapter
 *   LM2596 DC-DC Buck Converter

-A schematic of the wiring used for the power and servo connections (if included) is referenced as `schematic.pdf` in the repo.
+A detailed schematic of the hardware connections can be found in schematic.pdf.

 ### Power Setup (how I powered the servos)